yasir2000/openwrt-oldwiki-md/TableOfHardware.rst

  * '''Partial''' - partially supported, no support for the wireless card.
  * '''Untested''' - should work in theory but never tested (please see ["Donations"])
  * '''WiP''' - Work in Progress (check the port's page and/or Kamikaze)
+ * '''Forked''' - Vendor has released some source based on an older snapshot of !OpenWrt, but it has not been merged back into the main !OpenWrt source tree
  * '''No''' - confirmed that this device is not supported (please move to ["Unsupported"])
  * '''Info entered''' - Information about the device is entered in this list, for reference.

 See also

  * '''MinimumSystemRequirements'''